masikol/preprocess16S/README.md

 - fasta36 can be downloaded [here](https://github.com/wrpearson/fasta36/releases/);
 - blast+ (including blastn, makeblastdb and blastdbcmd) can be downloaded [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download);

-After installation of this programs (I do not mean install.sh here) you will need to add to to PATH.
+After installation of this programs (I do not mean install_read_merging_16S.sh) you will need to add to to PATH and then run install_read_merging_16S.sh.

 Function "merge_reads" from module "read_merging_16S" firstly tries to merge reads by finding overlapping region using naive algorithm:
     it takes the tail of forward read and slides it through the reverse read until significant similarity.